puppetlabs/puppetlabs-pecdm/README.md

 ## Description

 This Bolt project demonstrates how you can link together automation tools to take advantage of their strengths, e.g. Terraform for infrastructure deployment and Puppet for infrastructure configuration.
-We take [puppetlabs/peadm](https://github.com/puppetlabs/puppetlabs-peadm) and some [Terraform manifests](Boltdir/ext/terraform) for GCP to facilitate rapid and repeatable deployments of Puppet Enterprise built upon the XL architecture, including fail over replica.
+We take [puppetlabs/peadm](https://github.com/puppetlabs/puppetlabs-peadm) and some [Terraform manifests](https://github.com/puppetlabs/terraform-pe_arch) for GCP to facilitate rapid and repeatable deployments of Puppet Enterprise built upon the Large or Extra Large architecture w/ fail over replica (default).

 ## Setup